The Story of Larchdell

 The story of Larchdell begins with Alexander Pollock.
 Having rented a farm from Jacob Voorhis next to Hook Mountain, Pollock purchased the property in 1880 and greatly expanded Voorhis’ house, using it as a summer home.
 The house was so named for the larch trees that grew on both sides of Broadway.
-The trees and the farm are memorialized now in the street named Larchdale Avenue, built between Broadway and Midland by Pollock and his neighbor, Arthur Tucker.
+The trees and the farm are memorialized now in the naming of Larchdale Avenue, built between Broadway and Midland by Pollock and his neighbor, Arthur Tucker.

 The house was surrounded by six acres of shaded lawns, gravel walks, flower beds, and roses.
-The wide, circular driveway entered the estate from Broadway through four granite pillars that still stand today.
+The wide, circular driveway entered the estate from Broadway through four granite pillars that still stand in 2019.
 The house had conservatories, a billiard room, bathrooms, electric bells, and gas, and was decorated with carved and molded plaster ceilings and walls.
 From the rear piazza facing the river, stone steps and gravel walks led to the boat and bathing houses with a wharf 120 by 13 feet.
 Pollock owned several steam-powered yachts, one of which he sold to the president of the company building the Panama Canal.
 The nearby stable and carriage house were of Swiss design.
 The stables were finished in hard wood with box stalls and chandeliers.

 Across from the house, a farm of 50 acres ran from Broadway to what is now 9W between Larchdale Avenue and Hook Mountain.
 Bartlett pear and peach orchards filled the hillside, along with apples, plums, grapes, raspberries, strawberries, and vegetables.
 In the center of the farm a spring, fed by mountains, was conducted to the house to furnish a stream of cold, sparkling water.
 The May 15, 1880 Rockland Country Journal reported that the spring, when tapped, shot a stream of water some 30 feet in the air.
 Traces of the well and springs may still be found on state land acquired from the Marydell Faith and Life Center.